French for Beginners

 The Language Learning Basics

 No, we're not talking about knowing how to say "hello," "thank you," and "one beer, please" (although this is helpful, of course).
-We're talking about knowing a little bit about how languages work and the basic parts of a language.
+We're talking about knowing a little about how languages work and the basic parts of a language.

-Next, it's time to take a look at what it really means to learn a language.
+It's time to take a look at what it really means to learn a language.
 So what does learning French involve?

 Basically, learning French involves learning four related skills: